bakercp/ofxSatellite/README.md

 ofxSGP4
 =======

-A satellite tracker using the libsgp4.
+A thin wrapper for the [libsgp4](http://www.danrw.com/sgp4/) library.